chryswoods/siremol.org/chryswoods.com/python_and_data/python2/README.md

 will find a set of directories, one for each session.
 The material for this session is in the `python2` directory.

+If you have jupyter installed on your computer, you can download all of the material here: [python2.zip](https://github.com/chryswoods/siremol.org/raw/master/chryswoods.com/python_and_data/python2.zip)

+Unzip the download and then open the notebooks using your local installation of jupyter.

 You can also download and view the material here:

 ## Concept 1 - Documentation